Environmental Information

 JBSA Info for Home Buyers

-Joint Base San Antonio publishes information for potential home buyers in the area in the form of Air Installations Compatible Use Zones (AICUZ) Studies and Joint Land Use Studies (JLUS).
+Joint Base San Antonio provides information for potential home buyers in the area in the form of Air Installations Compatible Use Zones (AICUZ) Studies and Joint Land Use Studies (JLUS).

 The most recent versions of the documents are consolidated by the Alamo Area Council of Governments.